-- This is an intentional tort, but the defendant need not have intended to cause the distress, just intended to do the action which caused the distress! - Elements: - extreme and outrageous conduct that causes the plaintiff - extreme emotional distress - Mere insults are not actionable; some severe or targeted insults can be - From Restatement 2d of Torts §46, comment d: - "Generally, the case is one in which the recitation of the facts to an average member of the community would arouse his resentment against the actor, and lead him to exclaim, "Outrageous!"
+An intentional tort; but the defendant need not have intended to cause the distress; just intended to do the action which caused the distress!

+- extreme and outrageous conduct that causes the plaintiff - extreme emotional distress - mere insults are not actionable; some severe or targeted insults can be - From Restatement 2d of Torts §46, comment d:

+"Generally, the case is one in which the recitation of the facts to an average member of the community would arouse his resentment against the actor, and lead him to exclaim, "Outrageous!"